Marangi037/Data-cleaning-data-analysis/README.md

 ### Tools
  - SQL Server [Download here](http://www.SQLServer.com)
 ### Data cleaning
-I used the following functions inorder to have a clean dataset:
+I used the following functions for the data cleaning process:
-- Date function - For manipulating and formatting dates.
+-Alter and update table when data on the dataset such as date formats.
+Self join to populate the property address.
+Substring, charindex and parsename to split the property address and owner's address.
-- Case statement to convert the gender names.
+Case statement to change the gender rows from 'F' and 'M' to 'male' and 'female'.
-- Use of common table
-- Data Manipulation Language such as insert, update and delete statement to manipulate data in the dataset.
+CTE to find and remove the duplicate rows.
+Delete and drop column to remove the useless columns

+### Results

+The result was a clean dataset ready for analysis and exploratory data analysis.
+### License

+ This project is licensed under the [MIT License](LICENSE)
 -
 -